Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant chains: The role of the pebble flux

-In Fig. \ref{fig:snapshots}, planetary embryos grow by pebble accretion more quickly outside the snowline than inside because in our model pebbles are typically larger in the cold regions of the disk.
-At 1~Myr, the largest planetary embryo outside the snowline is about ${\rm 1~M_{\oplus}}$.
+Figure \ref{fig:snapshots} shows the growth and dynamical evolution of protoplanetary embryos in one simulation of Model I (see Table \ref{tab:model} for the definition of our models) with ${\rm t_{start}=0.5~Myr}$ and ${S_{{\rm peb}}=1}$ during the gas disk phase.
+In this simulation, planetary embryos grow by pebble accretion more quickly outside the snow line than inside because pebbles are typically larger in the cold regions of the disk in our model.
+At 1~Myr, the largest planetary embryo outside the snow line is about ${\rm 1~M_{\oplus}}$.
 At 2~Myr, the mass of the largest planetary embryo is about ${\rm \sim7~M_{\oplus}}$.
 As the disk evolves, the pebble isolation mass (black dashed line) decreases across the entire disk because the disk cools down and gets thinner \citep{bitschetal15}.
 The gray curves give the boundary of the (a,M) region where migration is outwards.
 We note that the pebble isolation mass is within the range of the region of outward migration in some parts of the disk.

-Fig. \ref{fig:snapshots} shows that planetary embryos eventually grow massive enough, normally to pebble isolation mass, to enter the outward migration region.
-Once in this region, they do not necessarily migrate outwards.
-The mutual gravitational interaction with other growing planetary embryos act to reduce the contribution of the co-orbital torque responsible for driving outward migration.
-Outer nearby embryos may also act as a dynamical barrier for embryos in the outward migration region.
-As the disk further evolves, the outward migration region quickly shrinks.
-Typically, the outermost embryo in the outward migration zone is eventually caught by the inward-moving outer edge of the outward migration region.
+Some planetary embryos in the simulation from Fig. \ref{fig:snapshots} grew massive enough to enter the outward migration region, yet they did not always migrate outwards.
+This is because the mutual gravitational interaction with other growing planetary embryos acts to excite eccentricities and to reduce the contribution of the co-orbital torque responsible for driving outward migration~\citep[see][]{bitschkley10,cossouetal13}.
+Outer nearby embryos may also act as a dynamical barrier for embryos in the outward-migration region.
+As the disk evolves further, the outward migration region quickly shrinks.
+Typically, the outermost embryo in the outward migration zone is eventually caught by the inward-moving outer edge of the outward-migration region.
 We do not see a significant level of outward migration in these simulations (see Figure \ref{fig:dynamics_S1}).
-Instead, planetary embryos inside the outward migration region typically migrate very slowly inwards, generally, in a chain of mean motion resonances.
+Instead, planetary embryos inside the outward migration region typically migrate very slowly inwards in a chain of mean-motion resonances.
 In this configuration, the outermost embryo sits at the edge of the outward migration region (see panel corresponding to 2~Myr in Figure \ref{fig:dynamics_S1}).